robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-support-all-pupils-to-succeed/summer-week-4-ect-theory.md

 As you explored in module 3, questioning is a powerful teacher tool.
 It can be used to both assess and extend pupil understanding.
 Very skilled teachers will develop pupil understanding by adapting questions to suit learners’ needs either by providing further prompts to help break problems down or further stretch by asking follow-up questions.
 In order to do this successfully, teachers will use a variety of open and closed questions to guide pupils’ thinking.

-In module 3, you covered a variety of questions styles that extend pupils' understanding but how can you adapt your questioning to support pupils who don’t give the correct answer?
+In module 3, you covered a variety of questions styles that extend pupils’ understanding but how can you adapt your questioning to support pupils who don’t give the correct answer?

 If a pupil provides an incorrect answer, there are a number of things you can do to support their understanding: